Carterville High School: Football

 Beginning in 1995, Carterville has reached the Illinois High School Association football playoffs in 22 out of the last 24 seasons.
 This span includes six quarterfinals appearances (2000, 2004, 2005, 2007, 2012, 2014), three 11 win seasons (04,07,14), only one losing season (18), and one state title in 1996.
 Over that span, two head coaches (Kerry Martin & Dennis Drust), accumulated over 200 wins.
 Martin coached from 1994 to 2001, while Drust coached from 2002 to 2018.

 In August 2008, Carterville unveiled a new outdoor athletic complex.
 The addition includes a football field with an artificial playing surface that sports a large "C" at midfield with orange end-zones and also an all-weather 8-lane track, enabling the school to host track meets for the first time in many years.
 The fieldhouse is large enough that it holds locker-rooms for both home and visitor football teams, as well as a concession stand for visitors and team offices.
 The football field is an addition that includes baseball and softball fields.

 It has been a long-time tradition during Carterville football games that "The Cannon" is shot off after every Lions' touchdown.
 "The Cannon" is an actual American Civil War cannon that is owned privately by a resident family of the town and is known as "Carterville Artillery Unit#1".
 The noise of the cannon is so loud that visiting fans are often taken aback by the boom, which can be heard throughout much of the town.
 "The Cannon" has become synonymous with the Carterville football tradition.
 Despite concerns of "The Cannon" being retired along with the old field, it has been taken out to the new complex and can still be heard following every Lions' score.

+In 2026 long time assistant football coach John “Jake” Wakey was arrested and charged with nine counts of aggravated criminal sexual abuse involving male students between the ages of 13 and 17 years old.
+Wakey was terminated and his trial is pending as of September 2026.

 Softball

 In softball, Carterville is known as a regional powerhouse having won multiple conference titles in the past decade.
 In 2008 the Lady Lions posted only two losses and ultimately won the Class 2A title.
 In 2016, they finished the season with a 32–3 record and brought home the 2A State Championship title.
+In 2024, Carterville finished with a school-record 38–1 season and won a third IHSA Class 2A title with a 1–0 win over North Boone.
+The team finished No. 13 in the nation in the MaxPreps spring 2024 softball poll and No. 1 in Illinois.